LinkedIn Ads are expensive. Bad targeting makes them ruinous.

 "The ideal LinkedIn Ads audience size for B2B is 20,000 to 80,000.
 Larger audiences dilute targeting precision and inflate CPL."
 (Directive Consulting, LinkedIn Ads Benchmarks 2026)

 Build campaigns around trigger events.
 New funding rounds.
 Leadership changes.
 Product launches.
 Office expansions.
 Company moves.
 These events correlate with buying windows.
 When a company raises a Series B, they're about to spend on infrastructure, tools, and services.
-That's when your ad should appear in front of their team.
+That's when your ad should land in front of their team.

 "Intent data-driven campaigns produce 2 to 3x higher conversion rates than demographic targeting alone."
 (Bombora, B2B Intent Data Benchmark Report 2025)

 Audience Expansion is on by default.
 When you create a campaign in LinkedIn Campaign Manager, Audience Expansion is toggled on.
-This setting tells LinkedIn to show your ads to people outside your defined audience who it thinks are similar.
+The setting tells LinkedIn to show your ads to people outside your defined audience who it thinks are similar.
 In practice, it undoes your targeting work.

 "Audience Expansion can increase reach by 25% but often dilutes lead quality by including profiles outside your ICP."
 (B2Linked, LinkedIn Ads Optimization Guide 2026)

-Fix 4: Run three audience tiers instead of one catch-all.
+Fix 4: run three audience tiers instead of one catch-all.

 Allocate budget accordingly.
 Most teams put 70 to 80% of budget into Tier 3 because it feels like growth.
 Flip that.
 Put 40 to 50% into Tier 1, 30% into Tier 2, and 20 to 30% into Tier 3.
 The lowest-cost conversions come from people who already engaged.
 Feed that engine first.